-Because of the low prevalence, there have not been many male patients included in prospective studies on the treatment of breast cancer, which has led to a lack of information on MBC.
+Due to the low prevalence, there have not been many male patients included in prospective studies on the treatment of breast cancer, which has led to a lack of information on Male Breast Cancer (MBC).
 Increasing the viability of including male patients in organized clinical trials will undoubtedly aid in the creation of evidence-based guidelines for the treatment of MBC.
-To understand tumor genesis, risk factors, and prognostic variables in MBC, further molecular research is required.
+To understand tumor genesis, risk factors, and prognostic variables in male breast cancer, further molecular research is required.